In this tutorial, we will explain what a transformation is and how it can be performed in Model Lab.

 Basic Concepts and User Interface Explanation

-The pivot is simply a point in space, also referred to as pivot point.
+The Pivot is simply a point in space, also referred to as a pivot point.
 You can think of the pivot point as the local origin of the model in relation to the space origin.

-You should also note that the pivot point that remains fixed (does not move) during scaling and rotation.
-You can input your own values to define the pivot point, but usually you are better off using the quick buttons, Lower left and Center.
+You should also note that the pivot point remains fixed (does not move) during scaling and rotation.
+You can input your own values to define the pivot point, but usually, you are better off using the quick buttons, Lower left and Center.

-For instance, by setting it to 2, you will double the size of the model.
-By setting it to 0.1 you will reduce the size of the model to a tenth of the original size.
+For instance, by setting it to 2, you will double the model's size.
+Setting it to 0.1 will reduce the model's size to a tenth of the original size.
 You can also change the scale by inputting a desired width, depth or height.
 The values in parenthesis display the original size.

 If you know you have a lot of models that need to be downsized using the same scale, you can use the remember scale option.

 It will automatically change the scale of the model during import.
-All the scaling operations are uniform which means that if you for instance double the width value, the depth and height values will also be doubled.
+All the scaling operations are uniform, meaning if you double the width value, the depth and height values will also be doubled.

-The smaller square is in lengths of 0.25 meters.
+The smaller square is a length of 0.25 meters.

-Here you can input the position of the model, also known as the translation.
+Here you can input the model's position, also known as the translation.

-There are some quick ways that can come in handy when you want to position you model quickly, the Position Picker and Place on floor.
+There are some quick ways that can come in handy when you want to position your model quickly, the Position Picker and Place on floor.

-The axes are marked red, green and blue, which corresponds to X, Y and Z. So as long as you remember RGB, you will know if you are changing X, Y or Z.
+The axes are marked red, green and blue, corresponding to X, Y and Z. So, as long as you remember RGB, you will know if you are changing X, Y or Z.

-The 2 arrows symbolizes the 2 axes of the drawing, which is now X and Y.
+The 2 arrows symbolize the 2 axes of the drawing, which are now X and Y.

 Clicking on the XY axes button will change the 2 axes and will show you either XY, XZ, or YZ.
 This determines which 2 axes the region picker buttons are working on: